®

 Dirac

-One of the quantum mechanical guys, Dirac quietly postulates the existence of matter-antimatter pairs.
+One of the quantum mechanical guys, Dirac quietly postulates the existence of the matter-antimatter pair.
 Duality of the real (formal) and the virtual (informal) begins to get mathematical shape.
-He is the first to introduce transformation operation into the behavior of the electron and simplifies the understanding of the electron's dual nature.
+He is the first to introduce transformation operation into the behavior of the electron and kicks off the electron's dual nature.

 Rife

 In an interesting 2007 development, a vaccine is being marketed against a cancer-causing virus of the cervix.
-The vaccine emulates the virus only geometrically, however.
-While no credit or a reference is given to Rife, if you become familiar with Raymond's work you will recognize that his cancer cure includes -- in addition to actually destroying the virus -- the effort of keeping the virus in its bening state.
+The vaccine emulates the virus only geometrically and no actual virus components are present.
+While no credit or a reference is given to Rife, if you become familiar with Raymond's work you will recognize that his cancer cure includes -- in addition to actually destroying the virus -- the effort of keeping the virus in its benign state.
 Flipping the virus into its benign state or keeping the virus from morphing could well be the mechanism behind the new vaccine (presently not claimed as a cure).
 [To some it is apparent that a vaccine brings in more money than a cure.]
 We give Raymond credit inside our article on the squaring of a circle.
+An engaging writeup on Rife is by Tommy Cichanowski.
+Comprehensive descriptions with a lot of professional investigative reporting is on RIFE.ORG

 ---